AudioGroupCologne/PdXR/README.md

 # PdXR - turn your PureData patches into XR Metaverse expierences

-PdXR is an open-source implementation of PureData for Metaverse environments.
+PdXR is an open-source implementation of PureData for multiuser Metaverse environments.
-Use a PD patch with your VR or AR devices together with other people in a shared Metaverse environment.
+Use a PD patch with your VR or AR devices together with other people in a shared virtual environment.

 ## Dependencies